Urgent Care for Pre-Operative Exams

 What to Keep in Mind

 Because everybody is different, your pre-op exams might vary from the ones described here.
-Your doctor will decide what tests need to be performed after meeting you, evaluating your medical history, and taking into consideration your general health, your age and the type of surgery you’re having.
+Your provider will decide what tests need to be performed after meeting you, evaluating your medical history, and taking into consideration your general health, your age and the type of surgery you’re having.

-For example, if you’re a smoker, your doctor might decide you should have a lung function test or a heart stress test.
+For example, if you’re a smoker, your provider might decide you should have a lung function test or a heart stress test.
 On the other hand, if you’re having abdominal surgery, a colonoscopy might be needed.
 You might also require an ultrasound, a CT scan or an MRI scan.

-If you have any doubts about the tests to be performed or questions about how long in advance you need to start those tests, ask one of our doctors at urgent care Rockville, MD.
+If you have any doubts about the tests to be performed or questions about how long in advance you need to start those tests, ask one of our providers at urgent care Rockville, MD.
 He will be able to tell you what to focus on and when to start preparing for surgery so you can reach the best possible outcome.